rwasm/vite-plugin-rsw/README.md

    yarn dev
    ```

-⚠️ Note: Open two terminal windows, execute `yarn watch` in the first and `yarn dev` in the second. **The order of execution is important, do not close the first window!**
+⚠️ Note: Open two terminal windows, execute `yarn rsw watch` in the first and `yarn dev` in the second. **The order of execution is important, do not close the first window!**

 ### Step 6